adam-pawelek/llmtranslate/README.md

 ## Installation

-You can install the SimpleAITranslator library from PyPI:
+You can install the LLM-translate library from PyPI:

 ```bash
 pip install llm_translate